 A cleanup task runs automatically to clean up this temporary content.

 Previously, in Classic UI, special development consideration had to be made to facilitate AEM diffing (such as using

 DiffService OSGi service into components).
 This is no longer needed for the new diff feature, since the diff occurs client-side via DOM comparison.

-However there are a number of limitations that need to be considered by the developer.
+However, there are some limitations that must be considered by the developer.

-This feature uses CSS classes that are not name spaced to the AEM Product.
-If other custom CSS classes or 3rd party CSS classes with the same names are included on the page, the display of the diff may be affected.
+This feature uses CSS classes that are not namespaced to the AEM Product.
+If other custom CSS classes or third-party CSS classes with the same names are included on the page, the display of the diff may be affected.

 Because the diff is client-side and executes on page load, any adjustments to the DOM after the client-side diff service has run will not be accounted for.
 This may affect

-Page diff comparison will only work for the components which have valid cq:editConfig nodes.
+Page diff comparison works only for the components which have valid cq:editConfig nodes.